Larkinabout/fvtt-custom-dnd5e/README.md

 ## House Rules
 ### Rolling Hit Points
 - When rolling for Hit Points, automatically reroll based on a minimum value.
+- Reroll once or until the minimum value is met.
 - Hide the Take Average option when rolling for Hit Points.

 ![Custom D&D 5e Level Up Hit Points](./.github/readme/custom-dnd5e-level-up-hit-points.png)
 ### Bloodied
 - Apply the Bloodied condition when a character or NPC is reduced to half HP or lower.
+- To stop a character or NPC from gaining the Bloodied condition, add Bloodied to their Condition Immunities.

 ![Custom D&D 5e Bloodied](./.github/readme/custom-dnd5e-bloodied.gif)
 ### Death Saves